Wat Phra Mahathat: Chronicles and archaeology

 The creation of the stupa led to Nakhon Si Thammarat becoming the centre of Theravada Buddhism.
 Inscriptions from the Sukhothai Kingdom, speak of the influence the city and the stupa had in spreading and strengthening Theravada Buddhism in the kingdom.
 The temple also received patronage from Ayutthaya Kingdom, which ruled over entire present day Thailand between the 14th and 17th centuries.
 The stupa and other religious edifices were built over 100 years after construction of the original stupa began.
-It underwent massive restoration works in 1612-1616, 1647, 1732-1758, 1769, 1895-1898, 1914, 1972-1974, 1987, 1994-1995 and in 2009.
+It underwent massive restoration works in 1612–1616, 1647, 1732–1758, 1769, 1895–1898, 1914, 1972–1974, 1987, 1994–1995 and in 2009.
 The temple was nominated to a tentative list of UNESCO World Heritage Sites list in 2012.
+On 25 July 2026, it was inscribed on the World Heritage List as Wat Phra Mahathat Woramahawihan, Nakhon Si Thammarat.
+It is Thailand's first successful cultural World Heritage Site in Southern Thailand.